Scott T2 Kinabalu 2.0 Review Facts

 This shoe receives mixed reviews in terms of its durability.
 The Aero Foam of the midsole receives high marks.
 Runners report that this foam holds its shape and doesn't break down easily even after lots of miles.
 Another winner in durability is the upper.
 This upper is made from a synthetic mesh and is reinforced with an interesting, almost honeycomb-like material on top of the upper material.
 It can hold up against the elements of the trail is even water resistant.
 However, the outsole is the point of contention for some runners.
 It is grippy on the underfoot, but some runners reported the rubber used in the outsole is not thick or durable enough to protect against the elements on the trail.

 A unique protective element on this shoe is the laces.
-Now I know this might not seem like a protection issue at first, but consider how many injuries are caused from shoelaces that have come undone.
+Now I know this might not seem like a protection issue at first, but consider how many injuries are caused by the shoelaces that have come undone.
 The Kinabalu

 One of the things runners struggled with on this shoe is that they claim the outsole isn't thick and protective enough; however, some reported that this was actually a pro because it helped them feel the trail better below their feet.
 This allowed them to respond more quickly to the changing terrain and reduce the risk of rolled or twisted ankles.